-I've entitled this message, "Some Post-Sabbatical Reflections about Our Incredible Trinitarian Blessings."
-Friends, I don't think most of us realize what we have, and my joy today is to remind you of what we have if we know Christ.
+I've entitled the message, "Trinitarian Blessings: Hope for 2018."
+Friends, my joy today is to remind you of what we have if we know Christ.
 I'm calling them Trinitarian blessings.
 I could call them Trinitarian resources, or provisions of the Triune God intended for your good and His glory.
 What are they?
 There are three, and here they are...